michael2012z/BitBible/markdown/KJV/files/Ps.md

 11. For they intended evil against thee: they imagined a mischievous device, which they are not able to perform.

-12. Therefore shalt thou make them turn their back, when thou shalt make ready thine arrows upon thy strings against the face of them.shalt thou…: or, thou shalt set them as a buttback: Heb. shoulder
+12. Therefore shalt thou make them turn their back, when thou shalt make ready thine arrows upon thy strings against the face of them.

 13. Be thou exalted, Lord, in thine own strength: so will we sing and praise thy power.

 ## Psalms 22

-1. To the chief Musician upon Aijeleth Shahar, A Psalm of David.My God, my God, why hast thou forsaken me? why art thou so far from helping me, and from the words of my roaring?Aijeleth…: or, the hind of the morninghelping…: Heb. my salvation
+1. To the chief Musician upon Aijeleth Shahar, A Psalm of David.My God, my God, why hast thou forsaken me? why art thou so far from helping me, and from the words of my roaring?

-2. O my God, I cry in the daytime, but thou hearest not; and in the night season, and am not silent.am…: Heb. there is no silence to me
+2. O my God, I cry in the daytime, but thou hearest not; and in the night season, and am not silent.

 3. But thou art holy, O thou that inhabitest the praises of Israel.